 Gardening is one of the most eco-friendly hobbies out there.
 All edible gardens reduce food miles — those incurred both from transporting food to the store as well as personal transportation from the store to the home.
 By growing food at home, you can reduce your carbon footprint.

-American families use 320 gallons of water every day.
-30 percent of that water is devoted to outdoor uses, and half of that is used for watering lawns and gardens.
+The average U.S. family uses more than 300 gallons of water at home every day.
+About 30% of that water is devoted to outdoor uses, and half of that is used for watering lawns and gardens.
 Container gardening can cut down on outdoor water usage as plants in pots require much less water than those in the ground.